 As it turns out, the Keto Diet has been tested in ultramarathoners, Iron Man trainees, and endurance athletes in multiple studies, and in all cases, ketosis resulted in enhanced body composition and some of the highest rates of fat-burning ever recorded!

 A 2016 study looked at 20 ultra-marathoners and Ironman distance triathletes – half of which were instructed to be on a fat-adapted diet for at least 6 months and the other 10 were on a traditional carb-focused nutritional strategy.
 The results:

-- Both groups had same perceived level of exertion during a 3 hour trial run.
+- Both groups had the same perceived level of exertion during a 3-hour trial run.

 - The Keto group had a fat oxidation rate of 2.3 times higher than the carb group, at an average of 1.5 grams per minute.

-- There was no significant differences in pre- or post exercise glycogen concentrations.
+- There were no significant differences in pre- or post-exercise glycogen concentrations.

 Just like with strength training, this MIGHT work for you – or you might better off as a carb-adapted runner and athlete.
 You have to do what works for you.

 My above caveat still stands: unless you are an elite athlete, this should be less of a concern for you – follow the diet that makes you look and feel good, and then base your training progress off your previous day’s results!

 #3) “Steve, I’m not a competition-level ANYTHING, but I like exercising and want to look good.”